Spinal narrowing symptoms

 The symptoms of spinal narrowing vary depending on the location of the condition.
-For some, spinal narrowing (or spinal stenosis) causes neck pain; for others, stenosis leads to lower back or sciatic pain.
+For some, spinal narrowing (or spinal stenosis) causes neck pain.
+For others, spinal narrowing leads to lower back or sciatic pain.
 However, the important thing to understand about this condition is that, on its own, the narrowing of the spinal canal is actually asymptomatic.
-Back and neck pain develop from spinal stenosis as a direct result of the presence of a compressed nerve accompanying the narrowing of the spinal canal – otherwise the individual may remain entirely unaware of their condition.

 In the event that spinal narrowing results in nerve compression, a number of uncomfortable symptoms can develop, including: